 Course Policy: Academic honesty is expected and required.
 HELPING fellow students is acceptable, and is actually a very good way to learn the material (particularly with debugging programs).
 COPYING is NOT acceptable, and will result in loss of credit for the assignment, and possibly failure of the course for all students involved.
-Follow these guidelines: All work on the design and basic coding phase of a program should be your own.
-That is, sitting in a group writing a program together is considered to be copying.
-If you receive help with debugging part of an assignment, then you must acknowledge that help in the documentation of that section (your grade will not be affected).
-If you give help to another student, then it is your responsibility to make sure that they fully understand the concepts.
-You may help them to debug the program, but you may not give them code.
-If copying programs is suspected, both (or all) students involved willreceive zeros for that assignment at the least, and possibly a failure for the course.
+If copying programs is suspected, both (or all) students involved will receive zeros for that assignment at the least, and possibly a failure for the course.
 DO NOT GIVE OTHERS YOUR CODE.
 If they ask you for it, ask to see theirs instead and help them debug.